Skip to content

 Credential security

-Applications that need to step up authentication for a particular user or session can do so by making an OpenID authentication request with the optional acr_values parameter set to the desired ACR strength.
-On success the Connect2id server will return an ID token with the updated acr claim.
+Applications can step up the authentication for a given user or session by making an OpenID authentication request with the optional acr_values parameter set to the desired ACR level.
+On success the Connect2id server returns an ID token with the updated acr claim.
+Authentication step-up is useful in cases involving the update of personal information and credentials, transactions, and other sensitive operations.

 Just-in-time user provisioning